baumlerm/Nebula-Y/README.md

 ## Disclaimer
 ### Applying other plugins and themes may break themed elements in Nebula 3.

-### As of now, Nebula 3 Is only available in English, internation support will probably come soon.

 ### Also, Nebula is only supported for Windows at this moment.
 Once im able to find people who will help develop Nebula for platforms such as Linux and OSX, I will do my best to push the update ASAP, Thank you.